ppy/osu-wiki/wiki/Glossary/en.md

 - the specific [beatmap](/wiki/beatmap) of the [beatmapset](#beatmapset)
   - this term can be used in place of beatmap to prevent disambiguation
   - they could be called "Easy", "Normal", "Hard", "Insane", or "Expert"
-  - however, beatmappers are allowed to give custom names to the difficulty versions of their beatmaps
+  - however, creators are allowed to give custom names to the difficulty versions of their beatmaps
 - the version of a skin
   - see [Skinning](/wiki/Skinning) for more details
 - the release date of your osu!client